 Instructions

-The hardest part about this recipe is wrestling the brisket to trim off the significant layer of fat.
+The hardest part about this recipe is trimming the brisket to remove a significant layer of fat.
 Some briskets have more fat than others.
 I generally place the brisket in the sink to unwrap and rinse it first.
 A very sharp knife is essential for cutting away the fat.
-A pair of scissors is also a useful tool when this job gets tough.
+A pair of scissors is also a helpful tool when this job gets tough.
 I don’t have a photo of me wrestling the brisket because I could not hold the camera.
-I tried though.
+I tried, though.
 It was good comedy!

 Once the brisket is trimmed, you can take a breath because the rest of this recipe is easy.
 Place the brisket in a roasting pan.
-I use a turkey roaster to bake the brisket. in the oven.
-First, I puncture the brisket all over with my marinating tool, but you could use a knife or a fork to poke holes in it as well.
+I use a turkey roaster to bake the brisket in the oven.
+First, I puncture the brisket all over with my marinating tool, but you can also use a knife or a fork to poke holes in it.
 The holes allow the seasoning to seep into the meat.

 Sprinkle the rub all over the brisket and massage it in.
 The mustard acts as a binder for the rub.
 You can use any brand of BBQ rub that you like.
 Depending on the size of the container, you may not use all of the rub that is in the container.
 Use enough that satisfies you and that covers the brisket.